 What is required in order to qualify for purchase?

 Typically, most company routes or distributorships will require you to attend an interview for approval from the company, background check, and form an entity (must be an INC.).
 This not only protects the company, but also ensures protection of your business.
 If you need help forming this, we recommend that you Form A Corporation Here.

 What else should I know?

 Martin’s Famous Potato Roll products forged a new category in the supermarket and established the gold standard for potato roll taste and quality.
 Various competitors in recent years have attempted to produce a “potato roll” that matches the taste, quality, and freshness of Martin’s, but if market share is a fair indicator, none have measured up.
 Martin’s was the number one brand of potato rolls on the day they created the category, and they continue to dominate in the markets where they have established full distribution.
 In fact, some jokingly say that when this bread reaches its expiration date, it’s still fresher than the competitor’s bread the day it is delivered.
 Plenty of room for growth!
-Martin’s Bread leads the industry with the highest commission payouts at 24-30%!
-Priced to sell at $115,000.
+Priced to sell at $140,000.
 Contact Us About This Route Here!

 Disclaimer: Routes For Sale is a Broker that brings buyers and sellers together.
 Routes For Sale does not represent, or is not affiliated with the company the distributorship is being offered.
 All agreements are made between the buyer and seller and not Routes For Sale.
 It is the prospective Buyer’s duty and obligation to verify the accuracy of the Seller’s representations and if necessary retain attorneys, accountants, business appraisers, or other professionals.
 The representation of income is based on a current 52 week sales average generated by the efforts of the current owner.
 As with any business you can make more or less.